diogovalentte/homarr-iframes/docs/SOURCES.md

 - `PROWLARR_API_KEY`: an access API key used to access your Prowlarr instance API.
 You can get it by going to **Settings -> General -> API Key**.

 ## Speedtest Tracker

 Shows a warning if the last speed test from your [Speedtest Tracker](https://github.com/alexjustesen/speedtest-tracker) instance failed.

 - `SPEEDTEST_TRACKER_ADDRESS`: your Speedtest Tracker instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `INTERNAL_SPEEDTEST_TRACKER_ADDRESS`: your Speedtest Tracker instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+- `SPEEDTEST_TRACKER_TOKEN`: your API token used to access your Speedtest Tracker instance.
+You can get it by going to **Settings -> API Tokens -> Create API Token button**.

 ## Pi-hole

 Shows [Pi-hole](https://github.com/pi-hole/pi-hole) diagnostic messages, like a high load.

 - `PIHOLE_ADDRESS`: your Pihole instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.